Antisaccade task: History

 The anti-saccade test was initially described in 1978 by Peter Hallet when he was a faculty member at the Department of Physiology of the University of Toronto.
-Many other researchers have used this task, including Guitton et al. and Pierrot-Deseilligny et al. In Guitton’s studies, the AS task was administered to patients whose dorsolateral prefrontal cortex was removed therapeutically for intractable epilepsy.
-This group was compared to healthy controls and patients whose temporal lobes had been removed, also for seizure relief.
+Many other researchers have used this task, including Guitton et al. and Pierrot-Deseilligny et al. In a well-known study by Guitton et al. (1985), patients with epilepsy who had undergone therapeutic removal of their dorsolateral prefrontal cortex were administered the anti-saccade task.
+Their performance was compared to healthy controls and patients who had undergone therapeutic removal of their temporal lobes.
 Results from Guitton’s studies showed that only patients with frontal lobe lesions performed abnormally on the AS task.

 In contrast, studies by Pierrot-Deseilligny et al. correlated high error rates of AS to specific lesions in the dorsolateral prefrontal cortex (DLPFC).
 In this study, patients with unilateral infarctions of the posterior parietal lobe were compared against infarctions in 3 frontal regions: the supplementary motor area, frontal eye fields (FEF), and the DLPFC.
 Only patients with infarctions of the DLPFC showed statistically significant error rates.